tkn-tub/ns3-gym/src/traffic-control/doc/codel.rst

 2. If the queue is not in the dropping state, the routine enters the dropping state and drop the first packet if ``CoDelQueueDisc::ShouldDrop ()`` returns ``true`` (meaning the sojourn time has gone above `m_target` for at least `m_interval` for the first time or it has gone above again after the queue leaves the dropping state).

+The CoDel queue disc does not require packet filters, does not admit child queue discs and uses a single internal queue.
+If not provided by the user, a DropTail queue operating in the same mode (packet or byte) as the queue disc and having a size equal to the CoDel MaxPackets or MaxBytes attribute (depending on the mode) is created.
+If the user provides an internal queue, such a queue must operate in the same mode as the queue disc and have a size not less than the CoDel MaxPackets or MaxBytes attribute (depending on the mode).

 References
 ==========